id-Software/DOOM-3-BFG/README.txt

 > wine setup_doom_3_bfg_1.14_\(13452\)_\(g\).exe

+(there will be several .exe files from GOG, make sure all of them are in the same directory)

 Once this is complete, by default you can find your Doom 3 BFG "base/" directory at ".wine/drive_c/GOG\ Games/DOOM\ 3\ BFG/base".

+Note that you may want to add the following line to the bottom of the default.cfg in whatever "base/" directory you use:

+> set sys_lang "english"

+This will ensure the game and its menus are in english and don't default to something else.
+Alternatives include:

+set sys_lang "english"
+set sys_lang "french"
+set sys_lang "german"
+set sys_lang "italian"
+set sys_lang "japanese"
+set sys_lang "spanish"

 Anyway: